 Internationality.
 Since 2013, the Danish Ministry of Education has been running a globalization and internationalization program.
 This is manifested in free tuition at universities for EU citizens and special scholarships.
 Danish universities often contact graduates of European schools directly, attracting talented students.
 However, financing is limited only to Europeans, who make up the bulk of Denmark's student body.
 Students from non-EU countries have to pay a higher amount by European standards, and this affects the number of students from Asia, Africa, and the CIS.
 However, through payments from foreign students, Danish universities significantly improve their quality and maintain the standards of education at a high level, therefore universities actively welcome foreign students from outside the EU/EEA and Switzerland.
 For example, in 2014, the Top Talent program was launched to attract talented students from China and Brazil.

 Disadvantages of universities in Denmark

 Expensive education.
 For citizens of the EU states, education at Danish universities is completely free.
-As for the rest, the average cost of a year of study at a Danish university is about 75000 DKK.
+As for the rest, the average cost of a year of study at a Danish university is about 10,890 USD.
 Although Danish institutions provide scholarships for international students, they rarely cover the full cost.